KarnellSchultz/karnellschultz/README.md

 Hey, I'm Karnell.

 I'm a developer who focuses on web technologies living in Stockholm, Sweden.
-Currently helping to build a design system for Zettle by PayPal.
+Currently working on making insurance cool at [Hedvig](https://hedvig.com/).

 [More about me →](https://karnellschultz.com/about)